daronphang/programming-resources/architectures/software-development/microservices/communication/overview.md

 Both modes of communication can enable two different idiomatic styles of collaboration: request/response and event-based.
 Nonetheless, you are free to mix-and-match as some technologies would fit more naturally into one style or another.

+**Communication structures direct how software is created and managed through the life of an organization**.

 ## Synchronous

 Service calls an API that another service exposes, using a protocol such as HTTP or gRPC.
 This option is synchronous as the caller waits for a response from the receiver.
 Hence, client code block their thread, until the response reach from the server.